makrai/notes/srinet20-minecraft-sem-parse.md

     language
     * We go from language to logical forms end-to-end with no pattern match to mark that a sentence is a command to perform necessary
 * Semantic parsing in a voxel-world
   * Wang+ (2017) describe a method for building up a programming language from a small core via interactions with players
-* We demonstrate the results of several neural parsing models on our dataset.
+* We demonstrate the results of several neural parsing models on our dataset
   * a re-implementation of Dong and Lapata, (2016) adapted to our grammar, and a straightforward fine-tuned BERT model (Devlin+ 2018).
 There have been
 * neural architectures for semantic parsing, for example (Jia and Liang, 2016;
   Zhong+ 2017; Wang+ 2018; Hwang+ 2019); in particular
   * Hwang+ (2019) use a BERT based model.
 In those papers, as in this one, the models are trained with full supervision of the mapping from natural language to logical forms, without considering the results of executing the logical form (in this case, the effect on the environment of executing the actions denoted by the logical form).
 There has been progress towards
-* “weakly supervised” semantic parsing (Artzi and Zettlemoyer, 2013; Liang+ 2016; Guu+ 2017)
+* “weakly supervised” semantic parsing
+  (Artzi and Zettlemoyer, 2013; Liang+ 2016; Guu+ 2017)
-  * the logical forms are hidden variables, and the only supervision given is the result of executing the logical form.
+  * the logical forms are hidden variables, and the only supervision given is the result of executing the logical form
 * approaches without even passing through (discrete) logical forms at all (Riedel+ 2016; Neelakantan+ 2016).
-We hope that the dataset introduced here, which has supervision at the level of the logical forms, but whose underlying grammar and environment can be used to generate essentially infinite weakly supervised or execution rewards, will also be useful for studying these models.
+We hope that the dataset introduced here, which has supervision at the level of the logical forms, but whose underlying grammar and environment can be used to generate essentially infinite weakly supervised or execution rewards, will also be useful for studying these models
 * Minecraft, especially via the MALMO project (Johnson+ 2016) has been used as a base environment for several machine learning papers
   * reinforcement learning (RL) (Shu+ 2017; Udagawa+ 2016; Alaniz, 2018; Oh+